learn-co-curriculum/mod3-project-week-setup-example/README.md

 ### Inital Setup

-Make sure you create **a separate directory and a separate GitHub repository for the frontend**
+Make sure you create **a separate directory and a separate GitHub repository for the frontend,**

 Tip: you can open up a new tab in terminal window `command + t` if you'd like to have your rails server up and running in another tab

 In the new folder you create you should touch a file called `index.html` and create a folder called `src` in which you will add your JavaScript files.
-At minimum you should have an file called `src/index.js` inside of the `src` folder.
+At minimum you should have a file called `index.js` inside of the `src` folder.

 In `index.html`, you need to add some HTML.
 Text editors will often have a shortcut for creating a blank HTML document.
 In Atom you can begin typing "doc" and then press tab to auto-generate the starter HTML.